Hofls/useful-info/cookbooks/computer-science/algorithms.md

     * After assigning weights, to find the cheapest path from A to Z - move backwards from Z, picking nodes with the lowest weight
     * Details - only save the lowest cost, do not visit same node more than once
 * `K nearest neighbors`:
-    * Use numbers to describe categories, start with bunch of manually categorized items.
+    * Use numbers to describe categories, start with a bunch of manually categorized items.
     * To categorize new item - check his nearest neighbors, pick category with most occurrences.
 * `Bloom filter`:
     * Like `Hash table`, but ignores collisions, meaning it takes way less space and provides approximate answers